Diagnostic Value of Ultrasound-Guided Fine-Needle Aspiration for Pelvic Space-Occupying Lesions Via Rectal Endoscopic Ultrasound

 Abstract

-Background/Aims: The present study seeks to appraise the therapeutic outcomes of cystic lesion management and the diagnostic performance of endoscopic ultrasound-guided fine-needle aspiration (EUS-FNA) in characterizing pelvic space-occupying lesions.
+Background/Aims: The present study aimed to appraise the therapeutic outcomes of cystic lesion management and the diagnostic performance of endoscopic ultrasound-guided fine-needle aspiration (EUS-FNA) in characterizing pelvic space-occupying lesions.

-Materials and Methods: EUS-FNA was performed transrectally on 83 patients with pelvic space-occupying lesions identified using ultrasonography, computed tomography, or magnetic resonance imaging (MRI) from January 2016 to December 2024.
+Materials and Methods: EUS-FNA was performed transrectally in 83 patients with pelvic space-occupying lesions identified by ultrasonography, computed tomography, or magnetic resonance imaging (MRI) between January 2016 and December 2024.
 Tissue was obtained for pathological analysis and smear cytology using a 19 G or 22 G puncture needle.
-Cytological samples are collected, and drainage is executed for pelvic cystic lesions.
+Cytological samples were collected, and drainage was executed for pelvic cystic lesions.
 In the presence of an abscess, metronidazole solution was routinely provided for irrigation.
-Postoperatively, additional clinical monitoring was performed on patients to assess their prognosis, including the evaluation of clinical symptoms and laboratory indicators during follow-up.
+Postoperatively, additional clinical monitoring was performed to assess assess patient prognosis, including the evaluation of clinical symptoms and laboratory indicators during follow-up.

 Conclusion: The EUS-FNA is a direct, secure, and minimally invasive method with therapeutic promise for clarifying the characteristics of pelvic space-occupying lesions.

-Cite this article as: Fan X, Wang C, Wang W, Gao S. Diagnostic value of ultrasound guided fine-needle aspiration for pelvic space-occupying lesions via rectal endoscopic ultrasound.
+Cite this article as: Fan X, Wang C, Wang W, Gao S. Diagnostic value of ultrasound-guided fine-needle aspiration for pelvic space-occupying lesions via rectal endoscopic ultrasound.
 Turk J Gastroenterol.
-Published online January 26, 2026. doi:10.5152/tjg.2026.25487.
+2026;37(4):430-436.

 Article Details